Check out these important things to do before the baby arrives, from items to buy to preparing for delivery. A must-read for expecting moms!

-Despite the 40 weeks many of us spend before welcoming a new baby, expecting moms can often feel overwhelmed.
+Despite the 40 weeks many of us spend before welcoming a new baby, new moms can often feel overwhelmed.

 What do we need to do to prepare for delivery?
 Which baby things should we buy before birth (and which ones not until long after)?

 Perhaps you’re on a tight budget and don’t like idea of getting something you don’t need.
-At the same time, you want to feel prepared so you don’t have to worry about it once the baby arrives.
+At the same time, you want to feel prepared so you have one less thing to worry about once the baby arrives.
 It doesn’t help if you feel like you’re way behind, hopelessly lost on what you need to do.

 We all want to make sure we have everything together before The Big Day, no doubt.

 The key is to cover your basics and know that not every list is for everyone.
 One person’s “must have” item might be completely useless for another.
-Saving for maternity leave or preparing older kids for the baby won’t apply to the first-time mom who plans to stay home.
+For instance, saving for maternity leave or preparing older kids for the baby won’t apply to the first-time mom who plans to stay home.

 1. Save for maternity leave

 Are you expecting a pay cut during maternity leave, or unpaid bonding time after the baby is born?
-Now is the time to begin saving for those several weeks or months when you’re on maternity leave.
+Now is the time to begin saving for those several weeks or months when you’re not working.

 Factor in how much your income will be reduced, then set aside a little each month to pad your savings.
 That way, you don’t feel guilty or stressed that you’re not bringing in money while you’re caring for the baby.